-United for Libraries is a division of ALA with approximately 3,500 Friends of Library, Trustee, Foundation and individual and group members representing hundreds of thousands of library supporters.
+United for Libraries is a division of ALA with approximately 5,000 Friends of Library, Trustee, Foundation and individual and group members representing hundreds of thousands of library supporters.
 Begun in early 2009 with the merger of Friends of Libraries U.S.A.
-(FOLUSA) and ALTA, the new division brings together Trustees and Friends into a partnership that unites the voices of citizens who support libraries to create a powerful force for libraries in the 21st Century.
+(FOLUSA) and ALTA, the new division brings together Trustees and Friends into a partnership that unites the voices of those who support libraries to create a powerful force for libraries in the 21st century.

-The mission of United for Libraries is to support citizens who govern, promote, advocate, and fundraise for all types of libraries.
+The mission of United for Libraries is to support those who govern, promote, advocate, and fundraise for all types of libraries.
 United for Libraries has the specific responsibility for:

 - Educating through a continuing and comprehensive program for Library Trustees to enable them to discharge their responsibilities in a manner best fitted to benefit the public and the libraries they represent.